lnvglr/character-diversion/character-diversion.md

 > [1] Psiah is what the tail of the Hebrew letter tav is referred to.

 > [2] Variable fonts can contain more axes than anyone would (probably) ever need (up to 64K).
 The axes have 4-character tags that are used to set their CSS values.
-There are five registered axes, their tag is, by convention, written in lowercase letters, while the tags of custom axes are written in all caps.
+There are five registered axes; their tag is, by convention, written in lowercase letters, while the tags of custom axes are written in all caps.

 **Registered axes**